Welcome to Fitness Savvy’s hex dumbbell buying guide.

-Everyone knows Argos and you can easily order these and pick them up soon after.
+Everyone knows Argos; you can easily order these and pick them up soon after.

 They are priced well and received excellent customer reviews.

-Unfortunately, they only come in 3 sizes (5 kg, 10 kg and 15 kg), so like those from Vital Gym, they won’t allow users to progressively overload in an efficient and safe way.
+Unfortunately, they only come in 3 sizes (5 kg, 10 kg and 15 kg), so like those from Vital Gym, they won’t allow users to progressively overload efficiently and safely.

 Compare Prices for Pro Fitness Hex Dumbbells